Safety Information

 If you hear sirens sounding:

-- Seek shelter immediately in the lower levels of the building, or an internal hall/apartment way, and away from windows.
+- Seek shelter immediately in the lower levels of the building, or an internal hallway, and away from windows.

 - Use only stairwells.
 Do not use elevators.
 Remain in a sheltered area until the local authorities sound the clear signal and the hall/apartment staff indicates that it’s okay to return to your room.